What are effective strategies for getting a patent faster?

 Getting a utility patent can be a long and expensive slog.
-The utility patent process is a journey fraught with obstacles that may tempt you to feel discouraged.
-Without sugarcoating the burdensome nature of utility patent prosecution, here are some strategies that may help you get a patent granted sooner.
+The utility patent process is fraught with obstacles that may tempt you to feel discouraged.
+Don’t expect quick and easy results.
+Without sugarcoating the burdensome process of obtaining utility patents, let’s explore some realistic strategies that may help you get a patent granted sooner.

 The time from the application filing date to the examiner’s first substantive review of your application is known as First Office Action Pendency.
 USPTO statistics show this average waiting period as 15.5 months (as of the date of this post).
 Certain examiner groups, known as art units, may take significantly longer due to the backlog of patent applications in certain technologies.
 To cut in front of the line, see my article on how to speed up your patent application.

 What are patent strategies to shorten the time leading to examiner’s first review?